GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

 import { DeepReadonly } from '@idlebox/common';
 import { ExecaReturnValue } from 'execa';

-// Warning: (ae-missing-release-tag) "argumentError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "argumentError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function argumentError(message: string, argMap: IArgumentsDefine[]): never;

+// Warning: (ae-missing-release-tag) "buildAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function buildAction(action: string, argv: string[]): Promise<void>;

-// Warning: (ae-missing-release-tag) "buildProjects" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "buildProjects" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "buildProjects" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "buildProjects" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function buildProjects(builder: IProjectCallback): Promise<void>;